bampli/doc/docs/content/posts/p&q-factory.md

 - **Sales**: There is no difficulty in moving the P&Q products because the market has potential to buy up to 100 pieces of P and 50 pieces of Q per week.
-- **Prices**: The unit prices are preset at $90 for P and $100 for Q. If production exceeds market limits, products become stranded.
+- **Prices**: The unit prices are preset at $90 for P and $100 for Q. If production exceeds market volume limits, the products become stranded.
 - **Operating Expenses**: There are no surprises for fixed costs, since Operating Expenses are immutable $6,000 per week, including Workforce and Overhead.
 - **Raw Materials**: The raw materials used in the process are P-Part, RM1, RM2, and RM3, at costs respectively of $5, $20, $20 and $20, with no surprises.
-- **Workers**: The P&Q Factory has Workers (or departments) with skills: A, B, C, and D.
+- **Workforce**: The P&Q Factory has four workers with different **skills**: A, B, C, and D. They are absolutely perfect workers during all the working time.
+No delays, no errors.

-## P&Q Manufacturing Process
+## P&Q Process

-The engineering of the P&Q Factory presents the manufacturing process in the following diagram, showing the production flows that result in P and Q.
+The engineering of the P&Q Factory presents the *manufacturing* process in the following diagram, showing the production flows that result in P and Q. These flows could also be applied to other *environments* where **resources** would be used for **tasks** that require **skills**, to achieve a **goal**.

 {{< mermaid >}}
 graph LR